Gut support for Histamine Intolerance and MCAS

 That’s not good.

-Partially digested food particles in the small intestine can contribute to Small Intestinal Bacterial Overgrowth (SIBO).
+As you just read, partially digested food particles in the small intestine can contribute to Small Intestinal Bacterial Overgrowth (SIBO).
 And inflammation in the gut.

 Betaine HCL has been shown in studies to restore stomach acid.
 That can greatly improve your ability to break down food.